 A friend of mine had asked me to help her with packing for her big move, and even though I had pressing things to do, I could not bring myself to say no.

 Like the true-to-life people pleaser that I was at the time, I showed up on time and waited in the car beside her house.
-30 minutes later, my friend still had not shown up.
+30 minutes later, she still had not shown up.

 “Sorry I’m late,” she said, “I was really busy.
 I will get there as soon as I can.”

 That experience was the straw that broke the camel’s back.
-I decided to make a change and stop pleasing people at my own expense.
+I was determined to make a change and stop gratifying people at my own expense.

-*Check out my relaxing meditation that can help you stop people pleasing once and for all*
+*Check out my relaxing meditation that can help you stop pleasing others once and for all*

 As a people pleaser, you might find yourself saying things like –

-• “Sure, I don’t mind doing your work for you”—even though it is the end of the work day, and you have other important things to do.
+- “Sure, I can do your work for you” – even though it is the end of the workday, and you have other important things to do.

-• “Oh that’s okay, I know you didn’t mean to leave that where water would fall on it and destroy it.
-We all make mistakes.”—whenever somebody borrows your stuff and fails to take good care of it.
+- “Oh that’s fine, I know you didn’t mean to leave that where water would fall on it and destroy it.
+We all make mistakes” – whenever somebody borrows your stuff and fails to take good care of it.

-Why You Feel So Compelled to Please People
+Why You Feel So Compelled to Please Everyone Else But You

 First things first: It’s not your fault that you are a people pleaser.

-Your undesired urge for pushing your needs aside in order to please others is 100% learned.
+Your uncontrolled urge for pushing what matters to you aside in order to please other humans is 100% learned.

-Most likely, you learned it in childhood as the caregivers around consciously or unconsciously made you understand your needs—the things you really wanted to do, feel, or become—were not important.
+Most likely, you learned it in childhood as the caregivers around consciously or unconsciously made you understand that the things you really wanted to do, or become your values and desires – were not important.

-You learned to give up what mattered to you in exchange for catering to the needs and feelings of others — a job that never belonged to you in the first place.
+You learned to give up what mattered to you in exchange for catering to the needs of people – a job that never belonged to you, to begin with.

 Maybe when you were a little boy, you really wanted to do ballet but your macho dad thought it was “too girly” and signed you up for boxing instead.
-Maybe as a girl you really liked running around in the hedges like the boys do, but your mom demanded you to stop it right away.
+Perhaps as a girl, you really liked running around in the hedges like the boys do, but your mom demanded you to stop it right away.

 Or you may have heard them say things like –

-• “Don’t bother me, you cannot have a Popsicle!”
+- “Don’t annoy me, you cannot have a Popsicle!”

 And so on and so forth.

-You interpreted your parents’ negative reactions to your needs as abandonment.
-As a substantial threat for your survival.
+You interpreted your parents’ negative reactions to you as abandonment.
+As a substantial threat to your survival.